While any plane crash in the modern age may feel like a freak occurrence, there’s no escaping the fact that some airlines are safer than others.

 The list no longer includes Southwest.
 Earlier this year, in April, an incident on one of its aircraft - in which a woman died after a window was smashed by an engine part - put a rare blot on its otherwise clean safety record.
 Though not a crash, it was the first in-flight fatality for the American airline, which has been flying since 1971.

 Flying since 1921

 The third oldest airline in the world, Qantas was cited in 1988 film Rain Man as an airline to have never had an aircraft crash.
 “Qantas.
 Qantas never crashed,” says Raymond, played by Dustin Hoffman.
 And while this fits the bill as far as the Australian airline’s outstanding reputation for safety is concerned, it is not strictly true.
-The airline has had eight fatal accidents, all before 1951, and with four taking place during the Second World War while Qantas was operating planes on behalf of the Allies.
+The airline has had eight fatal accidents, all before 1951, with four taking place during the Second World War while Qantas was operating planes on behalf of the Allies.
 Indeed, one aircraft was shot down.

-In 1951, a de Havilland australia DHA-3 Drover crashed off the coast of New Guinea after the centre engine’s propeller failed.
+In 1951, a de Havilland Australia DHA-3 Drover crashed off the coast of New Guinea after the centre engine’s propeller failed.
 The pilot and all six passengers were killed.

 Flying since 1929

 Hawaiian has been flying planes since 1929 and never once had a fatal accident, making it, if our stats stand up, the longest functioning carrier to have never lost a passenger.
 It may have suffered two bankruptcies (1993 and 2003) but it has not compromised on safety.
 The airline began life flying light aircraft on sightseeing flights over O’ahu and today serves a number of Pacific destinations, including New Zealand, Australia, Asia and the US West Coast.

 EasyJet has never had an accident.
 In fact, its history is so incident-free, it's difficult to find any serious issues to have befallen one of its flights.